-We know the last thing teachers often have time for is to do homework about retirement planning.
-That’s why we’ve created a few study guides to make it easier to learn about your options.
+We know the last thing teachers often have time for is retirement planning.
+That’s why we’ve created a few study guides to make it easier to learn about how to make a 403(b) work for you.

 Browse our reference library here.